phase2/frontend-docs/particle/development/approach.md

 ### Templates

-Templates are meant to be leaner.
+Templates are meant to be leaner than you might see elsewhere.
 They may or may not be used explicitly by templates in Drupal and elsewhere, but they provide guidance for where classes need to be applied, and a reliable mock for Pattern Lab.

 ### Pages